 "But the boy wasn't the assailant."
 Dhagda pointed out, his hand resting on Sandra's shoulder, his thumbs stroking her arm tenderly.

 "Yes, but Gadriel did not know this.
 He was doing his job as the Universe intended the Hanged Man to do.
 He was acting selflessly to prevent the balance from tipping."
-Sandra said pointedly, meeting her husbands eyes.
-It was rare that they were at opposite sides of a trial.
+Sandra said pointedly, meeting her husband's eyes.
+It was rare that they were on opposite sides of a trial.

 "A life must replace a life.
 A holy hand has stolen a life that was not yet ready to steal away, thus I believe it is only fair for him to replace that life.
 He destroyed a life, so he now must create one."
 She spoke sternly.

 "How?
-The Major Arcana cannot bare children nor father them?"
-Daeva interjected, her purple tinted universal eyes dimming with sadness.
+The Major Arcana cannot bear children nor father them?"
+Daeva interjected, her purple-tinted universal eyes dimming with sadness.
 She had had experience with that knowledge after trying for lifetimes to have a child with her soul mate only for her efforts to end in tears.

 "He will be banished until he finds a way to do so.
 Gadriel is resourceful enough, I'm sure he can find a way to right his wrongs.
 We just have to give him a chance."
 Lilith answered, her eyes glancing meeting with Sandra who nodded her agreement.
 An unspoken vow lingered between the two, they would find a way for him to create life even if it meant breaking into the archives.
 Brett nodded, contented with her decision he raised his gavel.

 "Very well, Gadriel shall put his duties as The Hanged Man to rest temporarily until he finds a way to fix the balance," he bellowed and brought the gavel down with an echoing slam.
 The liquid beneath the glass casing stilled for a moment at his order before resuming its waves.
 "And for all of our sakes, let's pray he does it quickly."
 He added gravely.